Crystal Structure Visualization, Exploration and Analysis

 - The free version through CSD-Community offers an abridged list of functionalities and access to a teaching subset of the Cambridge Structural Database (CSD).

-- The licensed version (available in all of CCDC’s software suites) provides access to the full CSD – over 1.1 million structures – and extra functionality including molecule and structure editing and the visualization of voids.
-Learn about the full licence version of Mercury here.
+- The licensed version (available in all of CCDC’s software suites) provides access to the full CSD – over 1.25 million structures – and extra functionality including molecule and structure editing and the visualization of voids.
+Learn about the full licence version of Mercury.

-- Compare what features are available in free and full Mercury here.
+- Compare the features available in free and in full Mercury here.

 Generate stunning 3D images